 Contact prospects from the Outreach Management Tool (OMT), and ask them to make an annual gift to MIT.
-You will have background information on your selected prospects in the OMT.
+You will find background information on your selected prospects and sample outreach text in the OMT.

 Participate in Key Outreach Periods

 During these peak times of giving for the Institute, we will ask you to use email, phone, social media, and/or mail to reach out to your prospects: